paulcull/ninja-skyuk/README.md

 ###Borrowing from...

-This borrows alot from the ninjablock XMBC module found here: https://github.com/elliots/ninja-xbmc The squeezebox communication is using the good work from here https://github.com/mozz100/node-logitechmediaserver
+This borrows alot from the ninjablock XMBC module found here: https://github.com/elliots/ninja-xbmc The skyplus communication is using the good work from here https://github.com/mwrf/skyplus.js

 ###Contributions to...